-APPENDIX 1: Material Description/QuantityIn various animals methionine sulfoximine (MSO) induces tonico-clonic seizures resembling the most striking form of human epilepsies.
+APPENDIX 1: Material Description/Quantity.

+In various animals methionine sulfoximine (MSO) induces tonico-clonic seizures resembling the most striking form of human epilepsies.
 Brain glycogen could be considered as an energy store for neuronal activity, with high relevance in epilepsies.
 Selection of two lines of mice based upon differences in their latency to MSO-dependent seizures was undertaken.

 Random crosses involving eight inbred mice strains performed such a selection.
 We generated the starting population in which the first MSO challenge (75 mg/kg, ip) was performed.
 Two groups of 16 breeding pairs were established by mating mice having the shortest (MSO-Fast) and the longest (MSO-Slow) convulsion latencies.
 Mating and selection by latency to MSO (75 mg/kg, ip) was carried out over six generations.
 MSO-Fast mice presented a significantly shorter MSO latency, and were more susceptible to MSO than MSO-Slow ones.
 EEG alterations were observed during the pre-convulsive period when MSO-Fast mice were submitted to 75mg/kg of MSO, and MSO-Slow ones to 200mg/kg.
 Using another convulsant, kainic acid, the latency to convulse of MSO-Fast mice was significantly shorter than that of the Slow ones, whereas no difference was observed in response to pentylenetetrazole.
 MSO-dependent convulsions were completely antagonized by MK-801, and partially by valproic acid, suggesting a preferential involvement of glutamatergic pathways.
 The increase in brain glycogen content induced by MSO is significantly lower in MSO-Fast than in MSO-Slow.
 At the onset of seizures the degradation of accumulated glycogen was higher in MSO-Slow mice than in MSO-Fast ones.
 Moreover, a positive correlation was observed between the magnitude of latency toward MSO-induced seizures and brain glycogen content in the eight parental strains used for selection.
 A striking proportionality between the content of glycogen and 5-hydroxytryptamine (5-HT) was observed in cerebral cortices of both selected lines.
 However, the cortical 5-HT level is higher in MSO-Fast than in MSO-Slow, and it is significantly decreased at the onset of seizures in both lines.
 Brain glycogen content is implicated in the developed model of mice with different latency to MSO-dependent seizures: The higher the brain glycogen content, the longer the latency; and 5-HT is involved in the control of latency to seizures-induced by MSO in these two lines.